balena-io/docs/pages/learn/deploy/deployment.md

 ### Limitations

 The `git push` workflow is a great way to deploy code, but it has a number of limitations when compared to `{{$names.company.lower}} push` and `{{$names.company.lower}} deploy`.
-One is mentioned above, where it is necessary to rewrite the history and force push to change the application code.
+One is mentioned above, where it is necessary to rewrite the history and force push to completely change the source code and build a new release from scratch.

 Another is that it's not possible to use the [build time secrets](#build-time-secrets-and-variables) or [private base images](#private-base-images) without having to commit your secrets into your code repository.